 - Uploading the Visual image separate from your 4 bands will be process a Visual (RGB) orthomosaic product

-- If you try to upload the 4 Bands + Visual image together the system will only process the RGNIR orthomosaic
+- If you try to upload the 4 Bands + Visual image together the system will leave out the RGB composite from the process

 This is important in order to understand the Applicable Algorithms to this particular sensor.
 It will only produce either Visual or RGNIR data types.